-Compared to the ROC Statute for Upgrading Industries, the Statute for Industrial Innovation provides for less tax credits.
 The Statute for Industrial Innovation entitles companies to tax credits for qualifying research and development expenses related to innovation activities but limits the amount of tax credit to only up to 15% of the total qualifying research and development expenditure for the current year, subject to a cap of 30% of the income tax payable for the current year.
 Moreover, any unused tax credits provided under the Statute for Industrial Innovation may not be carried forward.

 Based on the amendments to the above, effective from January 1, 2016 to December 31, 2019, if companies choose to extend the tax credits to three years, the tax credit rate will be 10% of the total qualifying research and development expenditure for the current year and subject to a cap of 30% of the income tax payable for each year.
+The ROC Executive Yuan has proposed to extend the Statute for Industrial Innovation to December 31, 2029 and keep the tax credits for qualifying research and development expenses related to innovation activities.
+The final extension and amendment is still waiting for the ROC Legislative Yuan passing the third reading.